top of page

 Although what we eat is usually considered a lifestyle choice, research suggests that both the type and amount of food and drink we consume are influenced by environmental cues, to a surprisingly large extent.

-Longitudinal studies, such as the CARDIA study, demonstrate that proximity to fast food outlets correlates with increased consumption of unhealthy foods.
-Other studies show that areas with increased access to fast food outlets and convenience stores offering processed food with high sugar and fat content have a higher prevalence of obesity.
+The current default in many urban food environments is the prominent promotion and placement of fast food and other less nutritious options, with longitudinal studies, such as the CARDIA study, demonstrating that proximity to fast food outlets correlates with increased consumption of unhealthy foods.
+Studies have also shown that areas with increased access to fast food outlets and convenience stores offering processed food with high sugar and fat content have a higher prevalence of obesity.

 The timing of food consumption significantly impacts metabolism and weight regulation.
 Late-night eating disrupts circadian rhythms, promoting fat storage and weight gain.
 Controlled studies on humans and rodents confirm that eating during biologically inappropriate times leads to greater weight gain despite similar caloric intakes.
 Policies encouraging earlier mealtimes in restaurants and public awareness campaigns on meal timing could improve metabolic health.